The tragic tale of how a compulsive liar was cleansed by fire

 By telling even bigger lies.

-His father Fred was in dismay,
+His patient father in dismay,

-And was heard one day to say,
+Was heard one day to say,

-“Let’s hope this is just a phase,
+“I hope this is a passing phase,

 I can’t believe a word he says.”